ulfschneider/ulf.website/content/tagintros/app.md

-Whenever someone is sharing their stack of apps and tools, I find that very interesting.
-Choosing tools, especially as a coder, is a personal thing.
-Some of the apps I´m using originated from bloggers mentioning their lists of tools.
-This is my list.
+Choosing apps and tools for your digital workflow is personal.
+Some of the apps I´m using originated from bloggers mentioning their lists of digital tools, therefore I share my list of *apps* here.
+I´ve another list with the [*tools*](/blog/tool/) I´ve created myself.